mbarberot/modern-java-archetype/README.md

 This archetype create a Java project with the following pre-installed and pre-configured :

+* Maven project with wrapper to make it easier to start contributing
 * Compiler set to JDK 17 - the latest LTS
 * Test suite with JUnit 5, Mockito, Datafaker, AssertJ and Jacoco
 * Ensuring Onion Architecture using ArchUnit